Backbase/golden-sample-app-ios/README.md

 ## Prerequisites
 Building and running this project necessitates access to artifacts hosted in designated [Backbase repository](https://repo.backbase.com).
 Read permissions for these repositories are required.

 Furthermore, the application establishes a connection with the EBP Sandbox Environment.
 To facilitate this connection, an API key is necessary.
-Instructions for obtaining this key are provided in the documentation [mentioned here](https://backbase.io/developers/documentation/api-sandbox/retail-banking-usa/ios-guide/).
+Instructions for obtaining this key are found [here]( https://backbase.io/developers/documentation/api-sandbox/#_api_key).
 Once obtained, the key should be integrated into the [config.json](./app/assets/backbase/config.json) file located within the application's assets directory.

 ## Running and Execution